Nursing Degree Program

 - MA 117 Quantitative Reasoning

-- If a student does not earn a C during the second attempt for prerequisite, cognate, or nursing courses, they are dismissed from the program for a period of three years.
+- If a student does not earn a “C” during the second attempt for prerequisite or nursing courses, they are dismissed from the program for a period of three years.

-- The Nursing Admission Committee review all previously earned college credit, and students must have earned an overall 2.5 GPA.
+- The Nursing Admission, Progression, and Reinstatement Committee will review all previously earned college credit, and students must have earned an overall 2.5 GPA.

-- Students need to score a 65 percent on the Assessment Technology Inc. entrance examination identified as the Test of Essential Academic Skills (TEAS) within the last two years of the admission deadline.
+- Students need to score a 58% (“proficient”) on the Assessment Technology Inc. (ATI) entrance examination identified as the Test of Essential Academic Skills (TEAS) within the last two years of the admission deadline.
 Regardless of the location of the testing site, a student may only attempt this exam twice per admission cycle.
 If students attempt this exam more than twice, regardless of the location, the Department of Nursing will only look at the first two scores.

-- For information on additional dates please contact Morgan Reardon
+- For information on testing dates, please contact Morgan Reardon

 - Current criminal background check within the last 30 days of application.

-- Negative Drug Screen within the last 30 days of application.
+- Negative 10-panel Drug Screen within the last 30 days of application.

 - If a student is ineligible for the nursing program they must wait a full year to reapply the following fall.
 If the student is ineligible for two consecutive years in a row, the student is not eligible to reapply for a period of three years.